 This procedure usually involves a 360-degree liposuction around the calves and ankles.
 Patients will often add liposuction to inner knee, to above the knees, inner and outer thighs, etc.

 Pain is quite light post-surgery.
 Recovery is also relatively gentle.
 Compression socks or garment are recommended for 3-4 weeks to minimize the normal swelling that occur after liposuction to lower extremities.
-Bruising will usually subsides 1-3 weeks post surgery and swelling (edema) 1-6 weeks post-operatively, so one must plan a pool or beach vacation accordingly.
+Bruising will usually subside 1-3 weeks post surgery and swelling (edema) 1-6 weeks post-operatively, so one must plan a pool or beach vacation accordingly.
 Sports should be avoided for 3-4 weeks.

 Dr. Marc DuPéré, aesthetic plastic surgeon